adurm/SQLProject/README.md

  GROUP BY p.CategoryID, c.CategoryName -- Group all unique CategoryIDs
  ORDER BY [Different Products] DESC -- Show the category with the most amount of products first
 ```

+#### 1.5	List all UK employees using concatenation to join their title of courtesy, first name and last name together.
+Also include their city of residence.
 ```
 /* 1.5 */
 SELECT CONCAT(TitleOfCourtesy, ' ', FirstName, ' ', LastName) AS 'Employee',